CarlosSac/TriviaAppDB/README.md

-# Project 3 - *CS Trivia*
+# Project 4 - *Trivia DB*

 Submitted by: **Carlos Sac**

-**CS Trivia** is an app that asks a series of random multiple-choice questions about computer science.
+**Trivia DB** is an app that gets trivia questions from the Open Trivia DB API.

-Time spent: **5** hours spent in total
+Time spent: **4** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [x] User can view the current question and 4 different answers
+- [x] User can view and answer at least 5 trivia questions.
+- [x] App retrieves question data from the Open Trivia Database API.
+- [x] Fetch a different set of questions if the user indicates they would like to reset the game.
-- [x] User can view the next question after tapping an answer
+- [x] Users can see score after submitting all questions.
-- [x] User can answer at least 3 different questions
+- [x] True or False questions only have two options.

 The following **optional** features are implemented:

-- [x] User can use the vertical orientation of the app on any device
-- [x] User can track the question they are on and how many questions are left
-- [x] User can see how many questions they got correct after answering all questions
-- [x] User should be able to restart the game after they've finished answering all questions
+- [ ] Allow the user to choose a specific category of questions.
+- [ ] Provide the user feedback on whether each question was correct before navigating to the next.

 The following **additional** features are implemented: